SSRQ-SDS-FDS/ssrq-editio/README.md

 This will start the application on port `8080` and you can access it via [http://localhost:8080](http://localhost:8080/exist/apps/ssrq/).

 **Note**: If you're making any changes to the XQuery code, you need to rebuild the application and restart the container.
 Otherwise you will have to run `editio sync` before you make any changes to the code.
-This is a drop-in replacement for the `sync`-command of the [eXist-DB plugin for VSCode](https://code.visualstudio.com) and will upload all changed files to the running container.
-The `sync`-command does not depend on VSCode and can be used with any editor.
+This is a more stable drop-in replacement for the `sync`-command of the [eXist-DB plugin for VSCode](https://code.visualstudio.com) and will upload all changed files to the running container.
+The `sync`-command does not depend on VSCode and can be used with any environment.

 #### Running the tests